-In this podcast, Dunington shares the university's strategy in moving to all-flash and advice for those considering it: "Make sure that you understand your requirements and what your customers are looking for first before you go out and buy it.
+In this HPE Voice of the Customer podcast hosted by Dana Gardner of BriefingsDirect, Dunington shares the university's strategy in moving to all-flash and advice for those considering it: "Make sure that you understand your requirements and what your customers are looking for first before you go out and buy it.
 Not everybody needs that speed, not everybody needs that performance, but it is the future and things will move there."

 Dana Gardner: Welcome to the next edition of the BriefingsDirect Voice of the Customer podcast series.
 I’m Dana Gardner, principal analyst at Interarbor Solutions, your host and moderator for this ongoing discussion on digital transformation success stories.
 Stay with us now to learn how agile businesses are fending off disruption—in favor of innovation.

 Our next interview explores how a storage-as-a-service offering in a university setting gains performance and lower total cost benefits by a move to all-flash storage.
 We’ll now learn how the University of British Columbia (UBC) has modernized its EduCloud storage service and attained both efficiency as well as better service levels for its diverse user base.

 Here to help us explore new breeds of SaaS solutions is Brent Dunington, system architect at UBC in Vancouver.
 Welcome, Brent.

 Brent Dunington: Thank you.